provenance-io/provwasm/packages/bindings/README.md

 # provwasm-std

-This create provides bindings that enable CosmWasm smart contracts to interact with custom modules in the Provenance Blockchain.
+This crate provides bindings that enable CosmWasm smart contracts to interact with custom modules in the Provenance Blockchain.

 ## License